adrianfaciu/adrianfaciu.dev/content/posts/2022-25-01---TypeScript-template-literal-types.md

 This will mean that we want a list of all the cars, with only the name and engine fields, and on the engine, we only need the power property.

 In this part, we'll make use of the [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) utility type.
 This helps us to check if a type is an Object like value, or a primitive type.
-As an alternative, we could have used a `Primitive` type.
+As an alternative, we could have used our own `Primitive` type.

 We can build on our previous version, to include an additional check: